-The Company accounts for stock options, restricted stock awards, restricted stock units and performance shares as equity awards and measures the cost of all share-based payments, including stock options, at fair value on the grand date and recognizes this cost in the statement of operations.
+The Company accounts for stock options, restricted stock awards, restricted stock units and performance shares as equity awards and measures the cost of all share-based payments, including stock options, at fair value on the grant date and recognizes this cost in the statement of operations.
 The Company also has an employee stock purchase plan which is accounted for as a liability award.

 Compensation expense for stock options, restricted stock awards and restricted stock units is recognized on a straight-line basis over the vesting period of the awards.
-Share-based compensation expense recorded for the years ended December 31, 2014, 2013, and 2012 was \$5.4 million, \$5.0 million, and \$5.9 million, respectively.
+Share-based compensation expense recorded for the years ended December 31, 2015, 2014, and 2013 was \$6.4 million, \$5.4 million, and \$5.0 million, respectively.